Jean Ingelow: Legacy

 Rudyard Kipling's short story "My Son's Wife" refers to "The High Tide on the Coast of Lincolnshire, 1571".
 A reading of the same poem forms a scene in chapter 7 of D. H. Lawrence's Sons and Lovers.

 The novelist Maureen Peters wrote Jean Ingelow: Victorian Poetess (1972).

-The city of Enderby, British Columbia in Canada was named in 1887 after a reading of "The High Tide on the Coast of Lincolnshire, 1571".
-There is an Ingelow Road in Battersea, London SW8.
+The city of Enderby, British Columbia, in Canada was named in 1887 after a reading of "The High Tide on the Coast of Lincolnshire, 1571", and Ingelow, Manitoba, is named for her.
+There is an Ingelow Road in Battersea, London.